kenatiod/MUT/Understanding Machine Understanding.md

 7. Logical Reasoning
     Formal logic problems will test skills like modus ponens, transitivity, and conditional reasoning.

-By evaluating the AI's performance across this diverse battery of reasoning tasks, the MUT can reveal insights into its level of abstract thought, cognitive flexibility, and unified conceptual mastery.
+By evaluating the AI's performance across this diverse battery of reasoning tasks, the MUTT can reveal insights into its level of abstract thought, cognitive flexibility, and unified conceptual mastery.
 Strong performance would demonstrate the kind of general intelligence required for advanced understanding.

 #### F.1.iii -- Knowledge Integration

 A key aspect of advanced understanding is the ability to flexibly transfer and synthesize knowledge across different domains.
 True comprehension involves more than just possessing siloed information within narrow subject areas.
 It requires the capacity to integrate disparate knowledge and make insightful connections that allow for solving novel, complex challenges that defy simplistic solutions from any single domain.

-As such, the MUT must go beyond evaluating an AI's command of specific knowledge domains in isolation.
+As such, the MUTT must go beyond evaluating an AI's command of specific knowledge domains in isolation.
 It needs to probe whether the AI can dynamically combine and apply information in creative, interdisciplinary ways to address problems and scenarios that span multiple disciplines and contexts.

-To assess this crucial knowledge integration capability, the MUT will include tasks such as:
+To assess this crucial knowledge integration capability, the MUTT will include tasks such as:

 1. Cross-Domain Analogy Problems
     The AI will be presented with scenarios from one knowledge domain and asked to draw analogies and devise solutions by transferring and applying insights from completely different domains.